J. Aird Nesbitt: Personal life

 In 1935 Aird Nesbitt married Honor Graham Mathewson of Montreal.

 An art collector, he owned Thomas Gainsborough's Portrait of Mrs James Unwin completed in 1771.
 In 1929, he published a biography of Canadian artist, John A. Hammond.

+Nesbitt died at Royal Victoria Hospital in Montreal on 14 November 1985 at age 77.
+The funeral was held on 18 November St. George's Anglican Church.
 On his passing in 1985 he was interred with other family members in the Mount Royal Cemetery in Montreal.